 Because of the increase in engagement from members of the healthcare community, the medical affairs function has also been subjected to an increased amount of regulatory scrutiny.
 This shift has caused a necessary progression of the medical affairs function from merely one of many important functions to a critically strategic, efficient and compliant arm of the organization.
 Nonetheless, this is a task that is easier said than done.

-Join Baker Tilly and Accreditation Council for Medical Affairs (ACMA) for the first in a three part series of webinars, beginning with an informative discussion regarding the changes taking place within medical affairs and how organizations can effectively address them through enhancement initiatives, accreditation measures and training programs.
-Our team of Value ArchitectsTM and trusted partners will discuss:
+Listen to Baker Tilly’s and Accreditation Council for Medical Affairs’ (ACMA) on-demand webinar for an informative discussion regarding the changes taking place within medical affairs and how organizations can effectively address them through enhancement initiatives, accreditation measures and training programs.
+Our team of Value Architects™ and trusted specialists discuss: